DsBastos/dev.finance/README.md

 <pd>
-  you can view the project layout through <a href="https://www.figma.com/file/7Vu9DzUaCZIV4nibzkjgB4/dev.finance%24-Maratona-Discover" alt="this link"> this link</a>. <a href="https://figma.com/" alt="this link">Figma</a> account is required to access it.
+  you can view the original project layout through <a href="https://www.figma.com/file/7Vu9DzUaCZIV4nibzkjgB4/dev.finance%24-Maratona-Discover" alt="this link"> this link</a>. <a href="https://figma.com/" alt="this link">Figma</a> account is required to access it.
 </p>

 ---